shawjitesh/LeetCode75/README.md

 ## 🚀 Recent Updates

-- **Added Count Good Nodes in Binary Tree** solution with efficient O(n) DFS approach for tracking maximum values in paths
-- **Added Leaf-Similar Trees** solution with efficient O(n + m) DFS approach for comparing tree leaf sequences
-- **Added Maximum Depth of Binary Tree** solution with efficient O(n) iterative stack-based DFS approach for finding tree height
-- **Added Maximum Twin Sum of a Linked List** solution with optimized O(n) approach using tortoise and hare algorithm for efficient twin pair calculation
-- **Added Reverse Linked List** solution with efficient O(n) iterative approach using three-pointer technique for reversing linked list
-- **Added Odd Even Linked List** solution with efficient O(n) node separation technique for grouping odd and even positioned nodes
-- **Added Delete the Middle Node of a Linked List** solution with optimal O(n) two-pointer technique for efficient middle node deletion
-- **Added Dota2 Senate** solution with efficient O(n) queue-based simulation approach for predicting senate voting winner
-- **Added Number of Recent Calls** solution with efficient O(n) queue-based sliding window approach for tracking recent requests
-- **Added Decode String** solution with optimized O(n × m) stack-based approach for handling nested encoded patterns
-- **Added Asteroid Collision** solution with optimized O(n) stack-based approach for collision simulation
-- **Added Removing Stars From a String** solution with efficient O(n) stack-based approach for character removal simulation
-- **Added Equal Row and Column Pairs** solution with optimal O(n²) HashMap counting approach for matrix pattern matching
-- **Added Determine if Two Strings Are Close** solution with HashMap frequency counting approach for efficient string transformation validation
-- **Added Unique Number of Occurrences** solution with HashMap and HashSet approach for efficient frequency uniqueness validation
-- **Added Find Pivot Index** solution with efficient prefix sum technique for finding balance point in array
-- **Added Find the Highest Altitude** solution with efficient prefix sum technique for tracking cumulative altitude changes
-- **Added Longest Subarray of 1's After Deleting One Element** solution with efficient sliding window technique for finding longest subarray after mandatory deletion
-- **Added Max Consecutive Ones III** solution with efficient sliding window technique for binary array optimization with zero flipping constraint
-- **Added Maximum Number of Vowels in a Substring of Given Length** solution with efficient sliding window technique for vowel counting optimization
-- **Added Max Number of K-Sum Pairs** solution with both HashMap and two-pointer approaches for maximum flexibility
-- **Added Container With Most Water** solution with optimal two-pointer technique for maximum area calculation
-- **Added Maximum Average Subarray I** solution with efficient sliding window technique for subarray optimization
-- **Added WARP.md** configuration file for Warp terminal integration and development guidance
-- **Added Is Subsequence** solution with efficient two-pointer technique for string subsequence checking
-- **Added Move Zeroes** solution with efficient two-pointer technique for in-place array manipulation
-- **Added String Compression** solution with efficient in-place two-pointer approach
-- **Added Increasing Triplet Subsequence** solution with greedy algorithm approach
-- **Added Product of Array Except Self** solution with optimized two-pass algorithm
-- **Added Kids With the Greatest Number of Candies** solution with stream-based implementation
-- **Refactored Greatest Common Divisor of Strings** to use Java Streams
-- **Enhanced README** with better structure and comprehensive documentation
+- **🔄 Migrated to Maven Project Structure** - Converted from Gradle to Maven for better Java project management and standardization
+- **📦 Updated Build System** - All solutions now use Maven for compilation and execution with Java 21 support
+- **📚 Enhanced Documentation** - Updated README with comprehensive Maven build instructions and project structure
+- **✅ Added Count Good Nodes in Binary Tree** solution with efficient O(n) DFS approach for tracking maximum values in paths
+- **✅ Added Leaf-Similar Trees** solution with efficient O(n + m) DFS approach for comparing tree leaf sequences
+- **✅ Added Maximum Depth of Binary Tree** solution with efficient O(n) iterative stack-based DFS approach for finding tree height
+- **✅ Added Maximum Twin Sum of a Linked List** solution with optimized O(n) approach using tortoise and hare algorithm for efficient twin pair calculation
+- **✅ Added Reverse Linked List** solution with efficient O(n) iterative approach using three-pointer technique for reversing linked list
+- **✅ Added Odd Even Linked List** solution with efficient O(n) node separation technique for grouping odd and even positioned nodes
+- **✅ Added Delete the Middle Node of a Linked List** solution with optimal O(n) two-pointer technique for efficient middle node deletion
+- **✅ Added Dota2 Senate** solution with efficient O(n) queue-based simulation approach for predicting senate voting winner
+- **✅ Added Number of Recent Calls** solution with efficient O(n) queue-based sliding window approach for tracking recent requests
+- **✅ Added Decode String** solution with optimized O(n × m) stack-based approach for handling nested encoded patterns
+- **✅ Added Asteroid Collision** solution with optimized O(n) stack-based approach for collision simulation
+- **✅ Added Removing Stars From a String** solution with efficient O(n) stack-based approach for character removal simulation
+- **✅ Added Equal Row and Column Pairs** solution with optimal O(n²) HashMap counting approach for matrix pattern matching
+- **✅ Added Determine if Two Strings Are Close** solution with HashMap frequency counting approach for efficient string transformation validation
+- **✅ Added Unique Number of Occurrences** solution with HashMap and HashSet approach for efficient frequency uniqueness validation
+- **✅ Added Find Pivot Index** solution with efficient prefix sum technique for finding balance point in array
+- **✅ Added Find the Highest Altitude** solution with efficient prefix sum technique for tracking cumulative altitude changes
+- **✅ Added Longest Subarray of 1's After Deleting One Element** solution with efficient sliding window technique for finding longest subarray after mandatory deletion
+- **✅ Added Max Consecutive Ones III** solution with efficient sliding window technique for binary array optimization with zero flipping constraint
+- **✅ Added Maximum Number of Vowels in a Substring of Given Length** solution with efficient sliding window technique for vowel counting optimization
+- **✅ Added Max Number of K-Sum Pairs** solution with both HashMap and two-pointer approaches for maximum flexibility
+- **✅ Added Container With Most Water** solution with optimal two-pointer technique for maximum area calculation
+- **✅ Added Maximum Average Subarray I** solution with efficient sliding window technique for subarray optimization
+- **✅ Added WARP.md** configuration file for Warp terminal integration and development guidance
+- **✅ Added Is Subsequence** solution with efficient two-pointer technique for string subsequence checking
+- **✅ Added Move Zeroes** solution with efficient two-pointer technique for in-place array manipulation
+- **✅ Added String Compression** solution with efficient in-place two-pointer approach
+- **✅ Added Increasing Triplet Subsequence** solution with greedy algorithm approach
+- **✅ Added Product of Array Except Self** solution with optimized two-pass algorithm
+- **✅ Added Kids With the Greatest Number of Candies** solution with stream-based implementation
+- **✅ Refactored Greatest Common Divisor of Strings** to use Java Streams
+- **✅ Enhanced README** with better structure and comprehensive documentation

 ## 🤝 Contributing